 · paint pot

 This is near Firehole Drive and between the upper and lower basins.
 Along this short walk you will see very good examples of most types of thermal features found in Yellowstone---such as some very pretty hot pools, steaming fumaroles, erupting geysers and probably the best and largest easily accessed mud pots in the park.
 The amount of acidity in the ground controls how thick a mud pot will be.
 The more acidic mud dissolves the ground into wet clay mud.
 Precipitation and groundwater levels cause the mud pots to vary from time to time.
 Chemicals in the mud give it different colors, too.
 The area is highly active and at least one geyser is usually erupting here at all times.
 The pathways here are not tough.
 You'll be able to walk to and around the huge paintpot---it had gray and pink mud in it while we were there.
 You'll also come to a couple really pretty deep blue hot pools and a bunch of smaller geysers behind the hill that the huge paint pot is on.
 Along the path to and from the parking lot is another large bacteria mat.

-Directions: in the lower geyser basin on the west side of the park
+Directions: on the West side of the park

 · lake view from West Thumb Geyser Basin